 March 1, 2010

 “H.U.S.H.” has become the magic word at Penobscot Valley Hospital in Lincoln, and the hospital’s new campaign to promote healing and increase patient comfort is making a difference.
 “H.U.S.H.” stands for Help Us Support Healing, and it’s the winning slogan for the hospital-wide effort to diminish excessive noise.
-“We ran a contest for a slogan for our quietness campaign,” says Inpatient Services Director Melissa Pelkey.
+“We ran a contest for a slogan for our quietness campaign,” says Nursing Director Melissa Pelkey.
 “We had some great responses from staff, and the winner was Sandra Tolman with the acronym H.U.S.H.”

 A 2007 study by the Center of Health Design at Texas A & M University showed that noise can have an adverse affect on patient healing and that hospitals can be extremely noisy places.
 The study showed that peak noise levels can result in sleep loss, elevated blood pressure, exhaustion, and longer hospitalizations.
 Noise can also have negative effects on caregivers, leading to increased fatigue, difficulty with communication, increased stress, and quicker burnout.
 In short, noise is a harmful agent in the ongoing pursuit of providing quality healthcare.